 Best Places to Visit in Alaska in Winter

-Most places in the state are worth visiting in the winter, however, many areas close for the winter, such as certain roads, or rail tracks.
-I recommend booking a multi-day winter vacation with Salmon Berry or Alaska Private Touring, but for the independent travelers, here are my favorite places to visit in Alaska during the winter with a sample itinerary.
+Most places in the state are worth visiting in the winter—however, many areas close for the winter, such as certain roads or rail tracks.
+I recommend booking a multi-day winter vacation with Salmon Berry or Alaska Private Touring.
+For the independent travelers, here are my favorite places to visit in Alaska during the winter with a sample itinerary.

-Anchorage: is our largest city and therefore one of the best places to visit in the winter.
-Most restaurants, stores, hotels, and cafes are open year-round, so you’ll have plenty to do no matter the weather.
-Make sure to go ice skating at Westchester Lagoon, cross country skiing at Kincaid Park, flightseeing with Rust’s, fat biking or a Norther Lights tour with Greatland Adventures, and a city tour with AK Finest.
+Anchorage is our largest city and, therefore, one of the best places to visit in the winter.
+Most restaurants, stores, hotels, and cafes are open year-round, so you’ll have plenty to do, no matter the weather.
+Make sure to go ice skating at Westchester Lagoon, cross-country skiing at Kincaid Park, flight-seeing with Rust’s, fat biking or a Norther Lights tour with Greatland Adventures, and a city tour with AK Finest.
 I recommend flying into Anchorage.
 For more things to do in Anchorage – check out my mega list of 70 things we locals enjoy doing in Anchorage.
 Recommended stay: two days.

-Girdwood: is a great place to visit in Alaska during the winter because our largest ski resort is there, and the town comes alive in the winter.
+Girdwood is a great place to visit in Alaska during the winter because our largest ski resort is there, and the town comes alive in the winter.
 For confident drivers, rent a car and drive from Anchorage to Girdwood.
 Along the way, you’ll see Dall Sheep, ice flows, and frozen waterfalls.
 Once in Girdwood, stay at the Alyeska Hotel and Resort for luxury skiing, spa experiences, dining, and more.
 For larger groups, book a condo for an epic ski holiday.
 Dance the night away at the Sitzmark and head into downtown Girdwood for coffee.
-Recommended stay 2-3 full days.
+Recommended stay: 2 full days.

-Seward: is one of my favorite places to visit in winter.
+Seward is one of my favorite places to visit in winter.
 Continue your winter road trip from Girdwood to Seward.
 The locals in Seward are incredibly friendly, and the lull of winter brings out the best in them.
-So many tour operators offering exclusive winter packages, and I recommend booking a sightseeing tour with Seward Ocean Excursions to see hidden parts of Kenai Fjords National Park.
-Make sure to visit the Sealife Center and wander the downtown for cute boutique shops selling handmade gifts.
+Many tour operators offer exclusive winter packages, and I recommend booking a sightseeing tour with Seward Ocean Excursions to see hidden parts of Kenai Fjords National Park.
+Make sure to visit the Sealife Center and wander downtown for cute boutique shops selling handmade gifts.
 Stay at Angels Rest Lodging for an intimate experience.
 Recommended stay: 2 full days

 You can return to Anchorage and fly home, making this a shorter 7-day trip, or you can continue north to Fairbanks for a long winter holiday.
 Or you could start in Anchorage and head straight north to Talkeetna and onto Fairbanks.

-Talkeetna: is the most charming town in Alaska if I do say so myself.
-Ditch the car in Anchorage before heading up to Talkeetna on the train.
-You can book one of their special packages for a pie making excursion, or just take time on your own to appreciate the friendly loals.
+Talkeetna is the most charming towns in Alaska if I do say so myself.
+Ditch the car in Anchorage and head up to Talkeetna on the train.
+You can book one of their special packages for a pie-making excursion or take time on your own to chat with the friendly locals.
 Denali Brewing Company offers brewery tours, a taproom, and a pub house that remain open in the winter.
-Make sure you stay overnight or for the weekend in the Talkeetna Lodge or Inn with special winter rates.
+Make sure you stay overnight or in the Talkeetna Lodge or Inn for the weekend with special winter rates.
 Book an Aurora photography workshop with Aurora Dora.
 Recommended stay: 2 full days.

-Fairbanks: is Alaska’s second-largest city, and if anyone knows how to do winter right, it is the Fairbanks locals.
-Continue your jounry on the Alaskan railroad to Alaska’s frozen heart, Fairbanks.
-With freezing cold temperatures and some of the best Aurora viewing changes, Fairbanks should be high on your places to visit in Alaska in the winter.
+Fairbanks is Alaska’s second-largest city, and if anyone knows how to do winter right, it is the Fairbanks locals.
+Continue your journey on the Alaskan Railroad to Alaska’s frozen heart.
+With cold temperatures and some of the best Aurora viewing chances, Fairbanks should be high on your places to visit in Alaska in the winter.
 Make sure to visit Chena Hot springs and the Ice sculptures.
 Book an excursion with Norther Alaska Tours to visit the Arctic Circle.
-Stay at Pikes Waterfront Lodge, so stay near the frozen Chena and special winter packages.
+Stay at Pikes Waterfront Lodge, so stay near the frozen Chena.
 Recommended stay: 2-3 full days depending on excursions.

 If you still have extra time and extra money to burn, book a flight to Juneau!

-Juneau: is quiet in the winter, but the locals know how to make the best of the cold season.
+Juneau is quiet in the winter, but the locals know how to make the best of the cold season.
 Seeing Juneau without the summer crowds is a real treat.
-If you have time to spare head over to Juneau, Alaska, to see the Mendenhall glacier caves in winter.
-Drink coffee at common grounds, and stay at beachside villa suites.
+If you have time to spare, head over to Juneau, Alaska, to see the Mendenhall glacier caves in winter.
+Drink coffee at Sacred Grounds, and stay at Beachside Villa Suites.